niuus/Snes9xRX/README.txt

 * Retrode 2 USB adapter support (thank revvv!)
 The Retrode 2 cartridge reader offers USB mass storage access for your SNES cartridges, besides 4 ports for original controllers, more specifically: two SuperNES and two Genesis gamepads.
+2 players are supported!

 Some notes from revvv:
 "- If the Retrode does not react, you just have to restart Snes9x GX.